 Monday, September 19, 2016, at 7 p.m.

-For more than 32 years, political satirist Mark Russell has been entertaining Ford’s audiences material ripped from today’s headlines.
+For more than 32 years, political satirist Mark Russell has been entertaining Ford’s audiences with material ripped from today’s headlines.
 This year, Russell returns to Ford’s just as the presidential election cycle heats up.
 Known for skewering Democrats and Republicans alike, Russell’s unique brand of comedy earned him the Mark Twain Award for political comedy and has made him a popular favorite on PBS.
 Long before Jon Stewart and Stephen Colbert, there was Mark Russell, daring to joke and sing of the often absurd political process.

 More on Mark Russell